Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Convex Formulation for Neural Network Training

 Considering directly truncating the Ising coefficients to $d$ digits, the following lemma shows that the convergence can be preserved under certain conditions.

 \begin{lemma} Let the coefficients of the QUBO problem be truncated to $d=O(\log n)$ digits.
-If QCGD is used with these truncated coefficients, it will retain convergence guarantees and the number of iterations remains in the same order. \end{lemma}
+If QCGD is used with these truncated coefficients, it will retain convergence guarantees, and the number of iterations remains in the same order. \end{lemma}

-The formal proof is presented in the supplementary.
 This result is appealing because it demonstrates that even with limited precision, the hybrid algorithm can still achieve convergence without a substantial increase in computational effort.
 This behavior can be interpreted as a form of implicit error correction.
 The introduced errors are effectively controlled and do not accumulate in a way that disrupts the convergence properties of the algorithm.